railsrumble/railsrumble.github.com/rules.markdown

 Note that during the judging period, competition organizers will also require access to your Linode via supplied SSH keys in order to monitor validity of deployed source code.
 You should not attempt to change the account credentials for the organizers account.
 The deployed codebase may occasionally be compared to the final tagged version (as of the competition closing) to make sure that you haven't introduced additional features or bugfixes during the judging period.
 You may access your Linode during the judging period to restart a stuck process or perform routine maintenance, code changes are explicitly forbidden.

+You may not host your application anywhere other than the provided Linode.

 ### Third Party Software

 Third party software, in the form of RubyGems or Plugins are allowed, even encouraged (if publicly available and allowed for the use intended by this contest).
 Please make sure to update your team profile once the competition has started, and list any third party libraries, plugins, or other applications (e.g. ImageMagick, ffmpeg, etc) that you make use of.
 Third party JavaScript libraries, Flash widgets, and other component libraries, are allowed.
 You must update your profile to list any external libraries that are in use and give appropriate credit and citations.

 Stock photography, icon sets, and publicly available templates are allowed.
 Teams are prohibited from commissioning or otherwise paying for any content that is created specifically for the application as opposed to being publicly available for everyone's use.
 Developing a plugin or library before the competition that provides your application's general functionality is considered cheating.
 Developing a plugin or library that is publicly available and provides a general purpose publicly usable function (such as accessing an API) can be done before the competition begins.
 Purchases will not improve your chances of winning.
 This is a skill-based contest.

 Your application can make use of any non-paid and publicly available third party web services.
 This means that services provided by established services such as Google, Yahoo, Flickr, Twitter, etc are all possible and allowable.
+For example, [Pusher](http://pusher.com) has a free tier, so it's okay.
+For transactional email, try [Mandrill by MailChimp](http://mandrill.com), which also has a free tier.
 As before, make sure to update your profile to list dependencies on third party services and give credit to those services accordingly.

 If you have a question about a particular piece of third party software, please [contact competition organizers for clarification](http://railsrumble.com/contact).